phpmyadmin/docker/readme.md

 Update 2015-11-06

-Run PHPMyAdmin with alpine + php
+Run PHPMyAdmin with alpine + php built in web server